Structure of Classifier Boundaries: Case Study for a Naive Bayes Classifier: Key Concepts

 \subsection{Surrogate Uncertainty Measures}

-As we investigate in more detail in Section \ref{subsec.results-reads}, the Bayes classifier $C$ possesses two related inherent measures of uncertainty, the maximum of the three posterior probabilities and the entropy of the posterior distribution.
-Other classifiers lack such measures, although sometimes there are informal measures of ``confidence.''
-We now introduce two surrogate measures that are computable for \emph{any} classifier operating on the same input space $\mathcal{I}$.
+The Bayes classifier $C$ possesses two inherent and related measures of uncertainty, the maximum posterior likelihood and the entropy of the posterior distribution.
+Other classifiers may lack such measures, although there might be informal measures of ``confidence.''
+For instance, partition models often characterize confidence in terms of the homogeneity of terminal nodes, which is a useful but not fully principled measure, since it does not result from a statistical model.

+We now introduce three surrogate uncertainty measures that are computable for any classifier operating on the same input space $\mathcal{I}$.
+Two of them, for a read $R$, are functions of the distribution on $\mathcal{O}$ of $\{C(R'): R' \in \mathcal{N}(R)\}$.

+The first measure, Boundary Status, of a read $R$ is the number of genomes other than that assigned to $R$ itself appearing among the outputs for its 404 neighbors.
+Thus, $\text{BS}(R) = 0$ means that all neighbors are classified the same as the read, i.e., $R$ is not on the boundary; $\text{BS}(R) = 1$ means that one of the other genomes appears among the neighbors; and $\text{BS}(R) = 2$ means that both other genomes do.

-The first, which we term \emph{Neighbor Similarity}, quantifies the extent to which the neighbors of a read have the same decision it does.
-In symbols, given a read $R$,
+The second measure, Neighbor Similarity, quantifies the extent to which the neighbors of a read have the same decision it does, using Hellinger distance \citep{nikulin-hd-2010}.
+The Hellinger distance between distributions $p$ and $q$ on a finite set $S$ is given by